 AUSTRALIA

-The Australian Government has released the National Antimicrobial Resistance Strategy – 2020 and Beyond, which takes a “One Health” approach to address AMR.
+The Australian Government has released the National Antimicrobial Resistance Strategy – 2020 and Beyond, which takes a “One HealthOne Health is cross-sectoral approach which aims to balance the health of people, animals, and the environment when responding to global health threats.” approach to address AMR.
 The strategy aims to detect, predict, and respond to AMR by utilizing data-driven solutions, policy incentives, and industry investment.2 Its overall goal is to minimize the development and spread of AMR while ensuring the availability of effective antimicrobials.
 Recognizing the interconnection between people, animals, plants, and the environment, the strategy is supported by seven key objectives that guide all sectors at local, national, and global levels.3 These objectives drive transparent governance arrangements and establish clear responsibilities at the local, jurisdictional, and national level to ensure leadership, engagement, and accountability in combating AMR.3

 UNITED KINGDOM